DannMensah/Project-Kodo/README.md

 ### Training
 ![training](/screenshots/training.png?raw=true)
 In the training tab, the user can set basic hyperparameters for training the model, as well as a name for the weights.
+Multiple processed datasets can be chosen to be trained on.
 Starting the training opens a Tensorboard console that can be used for following the training process. **NOTE:** In the beginning the page will probably not work.
 Make sure to refresh the page after the first training epoch has completed to see the actual console.